DNAlchemist/meta-bitbucket-cloud/README.md

 yarn global add meta
 ```

-### Init repositories list
+### Init repository list
-To init or refresh repositories list, execute the init_repos.sh script
+To init or refresh repository list, execute the init_repos.sh script

 To usage, you need to obtain some environment from your bitbucket account.